muhammadowaismushtaq/muhammadowaismushtaq/README.md

 [![github](https://img.shields.io/badge/Owais-12100E.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/muhammadowaismushtaq/)

 </div>
 <p align="justify">
-Hello friends ✋ , I am Daniyal, A dynamic professional with several years of experience in the areas of Software Development and Machine Learning.
-Hands-on knowledge of Machine Learning and Deep Learning, Tensorflow, Scikit-learn, OpenCV, Keras, Transformers, SQL Server, MongoDB.
-Good command over programming languages such as Python C++, Javascript(Angular), and Java along with artificial Intelligence concepts and MLOps.
+Hello buddies ✋ ,Owais again 😋, A dynamic professional with several years of experience in the areas of Software Development and Machine Learning.
+Hands-on knowledge of Machine Learning and Deep Learning, Tensorflow, Scikit-learn, OpenCV, Keras, Transformers, SQL Server.
+Good command over programming languages such as Python, C++, Java, and Javascript(Angular) along with Artificial Intelligence concepts and MLOps.
 Possess good communication skills and has the ability to work independently or as a part of a team.
 &nbsp;

 </p>